About Us - History

 Foundation has no full-time staff.
 Officers and directors take an active

 role in the work of the Foundation.
-Officers perform the work of staff,
+They perform the work of staff,

 including reviewing grant requests, making site visits, monitoring